AmpersandTarski/documentation/tutorial/rules/try-it-out-delivery.md

 ## Assignment

 This script contains a `RULE` called `orderInAssortment`.
+By editing fields you can add orders, clients, providers, etc. Find out what `RULE orderInAssortment` means by trying to violate that rule.
+Why does this rule exist?
 Describe the meaning and the purpose of this rule.
-It may help to play with the script and discussing this rule with your peers.
+It may help to play with the prototype and discussing this rule with your peers.
 Add your meaning and purpose to the script and make sure it compiles and runs.

+## What have you learned?
+1. By playing with the prototype, you have learned the meaning of `RULE orderInAssortment`.
+2. You have learned how to include a purpose and a meaning with a rule.
+Remember that you can add a purpose not just for any rule, but for relations, concepts, interfaces and contexts as well.